Codicils modify the terms of your last will and testament. They can change how your estate is divided and who gets what.

 A codicil can affect the loved ones named in your will in certain ways:

 The codicil can also affect the assets in your estate, including which property goes to whom.
 You can use the codicil to add or remove specific bequests or change the beneficiaries of specific bequests.

 To add a codicil to you will, first you need to draft one, or have a lawyer do it.
 You need to make sure the terms of the codicil do not conflict with those of the will itself, which could cause the will to be invalidated.

-As with a will, two witnesses need to sign the codicil for it to be valid.
+A codicil must generally be executed with the same formalities as a will, which vary by state.
+In most cases, as with a will, two witnesses need to sign the codicil for it to be valid.
 They don’t need to be the same witnesses that signed your will.